Codecademy/component-test-setup/README.md

 npm install component-test-setup --save-dev
 ```

-For both RTL and Enzyme, this library provides a `setup*` function that takes in:
+For RTL, this library provides a `setup*` function that takes in:

 1. Your React component class or function
 2. Any prop defaults for the component _(optional)_

 That function returns a `render*` function that takes in any more props and returns:

-- The library's rendered equivalent: `view` for RTL and `wrapper` for Enzyme.
+- The library's rendered equivalent: `view` for RTL
 - `props`: The computed props the component rendered with.

 ### React Testing Library